Phase field modelling of the growth and detachment of bubbles in a hydrogen electrolyzer: Phase field modelling

-In (\ref{b1}) $M$ is a ``mobility" factor and in (\ref{b2}) $W(\phi )$ is a phase-field potential with the property of having two local minima at values of $\phi $ corresponding to the two phases.
-In particular we will take $ W(\phi )=\phi ^{2}(1-\phi ^{2})$.
+where $\mu $ is the chemical potential, $M$ is a ``mobility" factor $W(\phi )$ is a phase-field potential having two local minima at the values of $\phi $ that correspond to the two phases.
+We will take specifically,